What should I do if my temporary OR permanent crown or bridge has come off?

 What is a dentist?

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
 Drs.
-Michael and Thuy Wiesner, Brouillette, Fair, Newell, and Rolfe all completed at least eight years of schooling to obtain their Doctorates of Dental Surgery.
+Michael and Thuy Wiesner, Brouillette, Fair, Rolfe, Hebert, Hernandez, and Thomas all completed at least eight years of schooling to obtain their Doctorates of Dental Surgery.